Legal representation of unaccompanied children

 Swedish Refugee Law Center Visit Website

 No differences are made between Dublin cases, manifestly unfounded cases or regular procedure cases regarding the right to a guardian.
 Every unaccompanied child is assigned a guardian but, should an age assessment lead to the person being considered an adult, the assignment ceases despite the fact that the age assessment decision can be appealed and has therefore not gained legal force.
 In certain cases, courts have pointed out that this practice is not in line with legal principles.
-The Administrative Court of Gothenburg issued a decision recognising that a child who had had his age adjusted to over 18 was still in the appeal procedure and that the decision on his age had not gained legal force.
-Therefore, he should still have the right to a guardian during that period.[1]
+The Administrative Court of Gothenburg issued a decision recognising that a child who had had his age adjusted to over 18 but was still in the appeal procedure, should still have the right to a guardian during that period as the decision on his age had not gained legal force.[1]

 In several reports children have voiced that the qualities of the legal guardians vary, in terms of commitment, support provided and knowledge of the asylum procedure.[4]

-In two legal positions, the Swedish Migration Agency specifies the requirements to be appointed as a public counsel and the case involves children.
-The person must have knowledge of children in the migration process and should have experience representing children in migration cases.[6]
+The law also requires that legal counsel be appointed promptly for unaccompanied children.
+In two legal positions, the Swedish Migration Agency specifies the requirements to be appointed as a public counsel when the case involves children.
+The person must have knowledge of children in the migration process and should have experience representing children in migration cases.[5]
 A person may be appointed as a public counsel for a child, only if due to his or her knowledge and experience and also in other respects, the person is particularly suitable for the task.
 A person wishing to be considered for such appointments must provide evidence of experience representing children.
 The assignment requires knowledge of the Convention on the Rights of the Child and its application in Swedish law.
-Furthermore, knowledge of children’s development and the needs and rights of children is required.
-[7]
+Furthermore, knowledge of children’s development and the needs and rights of children is required.[6]

-Source: Swedish Migration Agency, Inkomna ansökningar om asyl, 2023, available in Swedish at: https://bit.ly/3Jdz4dg.
+Source: Swedish Migration Agency, Inkomna ansökningar om asyl, 2024, available in Swedish: here.

 [1] Administrative Court of Gothenburg, Decision 4737-15, 28 June 2016.